Sustainability Strategies for Community Health Care Worker Programs

-- Medicaid – Many state Medicaid programs provide reimbursement for CHW services.
+- Medicaid.
+Many state Medicaid programs provide reimbursement for CHW services.
 Some states, such as Minnesota, use fee-for-service payments to reimburse eligible CHW services, including health education and chronic disease management.
-Some states use capitated models in which Medicaid pays a pre-specified amount to entities that employ CHWs.
+Others use capitated models in which Medicaid pays a pre-specified amount to entities that employ CHWs.
 For example, New Mexico's Medicaid program required managed care organizations to establish contracts with CHWs in 2014 and to increase CHW hiring each year after 2016.
 States may need to apply for State Plan Amendments to authorize payment for CHW services or Section 1115 Demonstration waivers to test payment systems that involve CHWs.
-Families USA provides a chart that describes different pathways for funding CHWs in Medicaid.

-- Medicare and Private Insurers – While Medicaid programs more frequently invest in CHW services, Medicare and private insurers also provide some support.
-For example, Vermont employs CHWs through Community Health Teams, part of the state's healthcare delivery reform initiative (Vermont Blueprint for Health).
+- Medicare and Private Insurers.
+While Medicaid programs more frequently invest in CHW services, Medicare and private insurers also provide some support.
+For example, as part of the state's healthcare delivery reform initiative, Vermont Blueprint for Health, Vermont employs CHWs through Community Health Teams.
 Multiple payers fund the Blueprint for Health, including Medicare and private insurers such as Blue Cross and Blue Shield of Vermont.

-- Indian Health Service (IHS) – The IHS' longstanding Community Health Representative (CHR) Program funds CHWs to provide health promotion and disease prevention services to their tribal communities.
+- Indian Health Service (IHS).
+The IHS funds CHWs through its longstanding Community Health Representative (CHR) Program so that CHWs can provide health promotion and disease prevention services to their tribal communities.

 Using State or County Funds

-Some states or counties include a line item for CHW programs in their annual budgets.
-For example, the state of Kentucky provides funding for the rural Kentucky Homeplace CHW initiative each year.
+Some states or localities include a line item for CHW programs in their annual budgets.
+For example, the state of Kentucky provides annual funding for the rural Kentucky Homeplace CHW initiative.
 Some counties also use tax dollars, such as a percentage of mill levies, to fund CHW services.
 A mill levy is a property tax applied to the assessed value of a property.
-The Pathways to a Healthy Bernalillo County in urban New Mexico is a prominent example of this financial arrangement, but rural communities may also explore opportunities to fund CHW services through tax dollars.
-While state or county funding may be relatively stable from year to year, funds may also be vulnerable to reductions based on shifting administrations and economic outlooks.
+The Pathways to a Healthy Bernalillo County in urban New Mexico is a prominent example of this funding model.
+Rural communities may also explore similar tax-based funding opportunities for CHW services.
+While state or county funding can be relatively stable from year to year, they are also susceptible to reductions based on shifting administrations and economic outlooks.

 Leveraging Community Resources

-- Facilitating CHW program sustainability through formal agreements
+- Facilitate CHW program sustainability through formal agreements

-Some rural CHW programs have developed strong partnerships in the business community, including placement of local business leaders on their Board of Directors.
-Buy-in from and collaboration with the business community has helped some CHW programs to:
+Developing strong partnerships in the business community, including placement of local business leaders on their Board of Directors, has helped some CHW programs to increase awareness of program benefits, identify new funding sources, and secure direct funding for aspects of the program.

 Working with Payers and Policymakers

-Working with state payers and policymakers can be critical to ensuring full integration of CHWs into care teams.
-The Importance of Sustainability Planning page describes the need of demonstrating the value of CHWs.
-There are several considerations around the scope of CHW practice, return on investment, training and credentialing, and funding sources.
-Rural communities may need to consider these issues when working with payers and policy makers.
+Working with state payers and policymakers is critical to successfully integrating CHWs into care teams.
+The Importance of Sustainability Planning page emphasizes the need to demonstrate the value of CHWs.
+Rural communities should consider issues related to the scope of CHW practice, return on investment, training and credentialing, and funding sources when working with payers and policymakers.

 Addressing Common Challenges to Retention